VCF consists of two sites-mainly to keep the cost of designing and operating our program as small as possible.

 How does VCF work?

 VCF is an IRS approved 501(c)(3) charity.
 VCF is authorized by the Internal Revenue Service to pursue any activity qualifying as charitable in nature.
 VCF may undertake those activities with no further notice to the public.
-VCF is focused on investing in the community in many manners which improve the economic and social conditions of low, moderate income and under-served community members.
+VCF is focused primarily on investing in housing for distressed persons to improve the economic and social conditions of low, moderate income and under-served community members.

 VCF plans to facilitate investment in our charities and service organizations by: